Ray160/dactyl-manuform/README.md

 # Dactyl ManuForm Keyboard

 This is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
 The Dactyl-Manuform is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard) with the thumb cluster from [ManuForm](https://github.com/jeffgran/ManuForm).
 Some features from the Dactyl Manuform Mini are kept along with new features added.
+Forked from [Carbonfet-Dactyl-Manuform](https://github.com/carbonfet/dactyl-manuform) and uses the hotswap sockets holders found in [Ibnuda-Dactyl-Manuform](https://github.com/ibnuda/dactyl-keyboard).

 ## Features

 - The use of sidenubs can be disabled.
 Sidenub should be disabled if you use Kailh, and Outemu.
 If you use Cherry MX, Gateron or Zealios switches, you can enable the sidenubs.
 - Toggle for outer column between using 1.5u sized keys and 1u sized keys.
+(Default enabled)
 - If enabled, the rows which use 1.5u sized keys can be specified.
 - Toggle for an extra row of keys for the outer column(s).
 - Toggle for an extra inner column before the thumbcluster with (nrows-2) rows.